SamRapley97/SamRapley97/README.md

 - 🎥 I also do youtube videos in Russian 🇷🇺 (https://www.youtube.com/channel/UC_LDCgUrNiR8HUn09Gtebsg)

+- 🌲 And spend a lot of time outdoors :)

 - 🌱 I’m currently learning Javascript, React, Bootstrap

 - 👯 I’m looking to collaborate on any beginner-friendly projects liked to cyber-security would be ideal!